EdApp by SafetyCulture

 Talking with them about their career goals lets you take a closer look at how well their individual goals align with your company’s objectives.
 That way, you can tailor targeted development plans that address both their personal growth and organizational needs.
 This also helps them understand how every effort they make influences the bigger picture.

 You can even think of a performance review as an investment.
-It’s not just evaluating their performance; it’s also largely about investing in your team’s growth.
-You’ll be able to give your employees valuable insights into their strengths and areas that could use improvement.
+You’re not just evaluating your team’s performance but also investing in their growth.
+You’ll be able to give them valuable insights into their strengths and areas that could use improvement.

 What are career goals?